If you are interested in joining the lab with an independent study, work-study, or graduate research, check out the Join Us page.

 Robyn Caylor, Anthropology, Junior

 Robyn is a junior studying anthropology and chemistry with an interest in medical anthropology and humanitarian health.
-Robyn is assisting with grant management.
+Robyn assisted with a literature review.

 Aengus, BA in Landscaping, Post-Graduate Fellowship in Osteology

 Aengus is a 7th year wolfhound completing a post-graduate fellowship in osteology.
 He asks that you send him supplies for his research because he is a very good dog.